How to interact with the data in VR

 “teleport”

-when a source is selected in a list this command will teleport the user at the position of the source in the cube
+the user to the position of the source in the cube

 Get cursor information